-- Requires professional expertise and deep knowledge of basics of accounting
+- Requires professional expertise and deep knowledge of the basics of accounting

 What is Cash Basis in QuickBooks?

 Transactions are only recorded when said amount is received or paid against them.
-Only cash transactions are recorded into the books.
-For more on Cash basis, check out this article:
+Only cash transactions are recorded in the books.
+For more on a Cash basis, check out this article.

 - Preferred by small businesses